nasa/cumulus/docs/deployment/README.md

     $ npm run build

-#### Prepare DAAC deployment repository {#prepare-deployment}

-_If you already are working with an existing `<daac>-deploy` repository that is configured appropriately for the version of Cumulus you intend to deploy or update, skip to [Prepare AWS configuration. ](#prepare-config)_

-Clone template-deploy repo and name appropriately for your DAAC or organization

-    $ git clone https://github.com/nasa/template-deploy <daac>-deploy

-Enter repository root directory
+To run the Cumulus deployment with the local code instead of the npm package, use `npm link`

-    $ cd <daac>-deploy
+    $ cd ~/<daac-deployment-directory>

-Packages are installed with npm.
-A list of Cumulus packages with descriptions and version information can be found [here](https://www.npmjs.com/search?q=%40cumulus).

-If you're trying to work with a certain version of a cumulus package or task, the version can be specified in `package.json` under dependencies.
-We use semantic versioning (major/minor/patch).
-You can also configure for automatic updates.
-Use `^` to update minor/patch versions automatically and `~` to automatically update patch versions.
-For example:

-    "@cumulus/sync-granule": "^1.0.0"

-Then run:

-    $ npm install

-To add a new package, install via npm.
-Without a version specified, it will automatically install the latest version.
-For example:

-    $ npm install @cumulus/deployment
+    $ npm link ../cumulus/packages/deployment/ @cumulus/deployment

-**Note**: The npm install command will add the [kes](http://devseed.com/kes/) utility to the `<daac>-deploy`'s `node_packages` directory and will be utilized later for most of the AWS deployment commands

-To use the specific version of the package installed during deployment, point the `source` key in the lambda config to `node_modules/@cumulus/<package-name>/dist`.
-This location may vary between packages, so consult the README in each.
-For example:

-    SyncGranule:
-      source: 'node_modules/@cumulus/sync-granule/dist/'

-The [`Cumulus`](https://github.com/nasa/cumulus) project contains default configuration values in `cumulus/packages/deployment/app.example`, however these need to be customized for your Cumulus app.

 ##### Copy the sample template into your repository {#copy-template}

 Begin by copying the template directory to your project.
 You will modify it for your DAAC's specific needs later.

-    $ cp -r ../cumulus/packages/deployment/app.example ./app
+    $ cp -r ./node_modules/@cumulus/deployment/app.example ./app

+The [`Cumulus`](https://github.com/nasa/cumulus) project contains default configuration values in the `app.example` folder, however these need to be customized for your Cumulus app.

 **Optional:** [Create a new repository](https://help.github.com/articles/creating-a-new-repository/) `<daac>-deploy` so that you can track your DAAC's configuration changes: